 Post meta breakdown:

 Meta descriptions are highly significant for search engine ranking and each SEO plugin lets you include one.
-Look at your meta description like a piece of sales copy for you blog article.
+Look at your meta description like a piece of sales copy for your blog article.
 You get 156 characters to add in keywords while creating a description that compels users to click on the link.
 If you haven’t utilized meta descriptions before, now is the time to start doing so.

 Remember, each post is significant when it comes to web traffic and ranking.
 Google views each post as its own web page, and you want to optimize everyone with keywords to achieve the best ranking.